LiuLiuTJ/LiuLiuTJ.github.io/index.md

   <footer>
     <blockquote>
-      "The mind is not a vessel to be filled, but a fire to be kindled."
+      "The mind is not a vessel to be filled but a fire to be kindled."
-      — Plutarch, <i>On Listening to Lectures</i>
+      — Plutarch </i>
     </blockquote>
   </footer>